 It's a great reminder that there is good in the world

-It often feels like we're constantly being bombarded with bad/sad news on the television and internet.
-National Be Nice Day is a great reminder that there are tons of good things going on all over the world —even if we don't always get to see it.
+It often feels like we're constantly bombarded with bad/sad news on the television and internet.
+National Be Nice Day is a great reminder that there are tons of good things going on all over the world — even if we don't always get to see them.

 It makes us feel good

 Being nice to people feels good, plain and simple.
-By making somebody's day just a little bit brighter, we guarantee that you'll feel great about yourself at the end of the day.
-Not to mention, the person you were nice to will probably be pretty fond of you as well.
+By making somebody's day just a little bit brighter, we guarantee that at the end of the day, you'll feel great about yourself!